Equivalent modelling for the fundamental frequency dynamic variation: State-space, impedance, and power-frequency representations: Microgrid Case Study

-In order to validate the theoretical analyses, real-time simulations have been performed.
-For that purpose, a non-linear model was developed using Matlab/Simulink and its simPowerSystems toolbox.
-Then, the three simulation cases presented in the previous Section were implemented and tested in real time using OPAL-RT.
-The nominal power, voltage and frequency of the system were set to 15~KW, 400~V and 50~Hz, respectively.
-The rest of the hardware and control parameters can be found in~\cite{Modeling_GFM_Converter,Parameters_GFL_Converter}.
-The results presented in the following section confirm the stability predictions made in previous sections.
+To validate the theoretical analyses, numerical simulations have been performed.
+For that purpose, a non-linear model was developed using Matlab/Simulink and its SimPowerSystems toolbox.
+The nominal power, voltage, and frequency of the system were set to 15~KW, 380~V and 50~Hz, respectively.
+The rest of the hardware and control parameters can be found in Tables \ref{table.GFM.parameters} and \ref{table.GFL.parameters}.
+The results presented in the following subsection confirm the previously presented stability predictions.